lsiddd/fodase-pl/README.md

   0. You just DO WHAT THE FUCK YOU WANT TO.
   1. Except Correct the spelling of the license name, if you correct me, you cannot the included codes.
-  2. If you publich with my code [cite me.](https://scholar.google.com/citations?user=f0ww624AAAAJ&hl=pt-BR), will ya?
+  2. If you publish with my code [cite me.](https://scholar.google.com/citations?user=f0ww624AAAAJ&hl=pt-BR), will ya?